Updated May 2021 – If you are finding it difficult to talk to a parent or loved one who suffers from dementia, these following 7 tips may help.

 Here are some links to some books that may be helpful for you and your loved one.

-When your parent receives a diagnosis of dementia, your relationship will change forever.
+When your parent or loved one receives a diagnosis of dementia, your family relationship will change forever.
 You have to be willing to change how you communicate with your parent as they cope with this new diagnosis.

 - Alzheimer’s Society: Tips: communicating with someone with dementia

-- a Place for Mom: Communication Strategies for Dementia
+- A Place for Mom: Communication Strategies for Dementia

 - Alzheimer’s Association: What Is Dementia?